 The concept of the program is very basic, which contributes to its success.
-Hosts simply invite their friends, neighbors, family members, or even people they sit next to every Sunday, into their home for approximately an hour each week for six weeks.
+Hosts simply invite their friends, neighbors, family members, or even people they sit next to every Sunday, into their home for approximately an hour each week for five weeks.
 Hosts choose whether or not to open additional spaces in their group to people who may be new to the area and are looking to join a group near their home.

 Small Faith Groups

 What are these groups?